- How to find the probability of events? – probability definition

 A is picking a random ball out of the bag.
 We can define

-Ω as a full set of balls.
+Ω as a complete set of balls.
 The probability of event

 Ω, which means picking any ball, is naturally 1.
 In fact, a sum of all possible events in a given set is always equal to 1.

-Now let's look at something more challenging - what's the likelihood of picking an orange ball?
+Now let's look at something more challenging – what's the likelihood of picking an orange ball?
 To answer this question, you have to find the number of all orange marbles and divide it by the number of all balls in the bag.
-You can do it for any color, e.g. yellow, and you undoubtedly notice that the more balls in particular color, the higher the probability of picking it out of the bag if the process is totally random.
+You can do it for any color, e.g., yellow, and you'll undoubtedly notice that the more balls in a particular color, the higher the probability of picking it out of the bag if the process is totally random.

 We can define a complementary event, written as

 A', which means not A. In our example, the probability of picking out NOT an orange ball is evaluated as a number of all non-orange ones divided by all marbles.
 The sum

-P(A) + P(Ā) is always 1 because there is no other option like half of a ball or semi-orange one.
+P(A) + P(Ā) is always 1 because there is no other option like half of a ball or a semi-orange one.

 Now, try to find the probability of getting a blue ball.
-No matter how hard you try you will fail just because there is not even a single one in the bag, so the result is equal to 0.
+No matter how hard you try, you will fail because there is not even one in the bag, so the result is equal to 0.

 We use intuitive calculations of probability all the time.
 Knowing how to quantify likelihood is essential for statistical analysis.
 It allows you to measure this otherwise nebulous concept called "probability".
 Furthermore, given a discrete dataset, the relative frequency for each of the values is synonymous with the probability of their occurrence.